What guided reading looks like in grades K–2 classrooms for the readers, your teaching, and the texts you use with students.

 Work in the primary classroom focuses on early literacy concepts as well as word and language patterns, allowing children to recognize vocabulary they know, which they will then use as context for interpreting and reading words they don't yet understand.
 They use meaning cues, structure or syntax cues, and visual information, or print cues provided in the text to process it successfully (Fountas and Pinnell, 1996, p.
 5).

-Author and literacy expert Irene Fountas and Lesley University faculty share with you what guided reading looks like in a kindergarten, first-grade, or second-grade classrooms with regard to your students, your teaching, and the texts you use.
+Author and literacy expert Irene Fountas and faculty share what guided reading looks like in kindergarten, first-grade, or second-grade classrooms with your students, your teaching, and the texts you use.

 In order to use guided reading as am effective instructional approach, a book room filled with multiple copies of texts of different genres, structures, forms, and reading levels is essential.